 Difficulty level: 2

-This bass line is a staple of the instrument.
+This bass line is a staple of the instrument and instantly recognizable.
 The distinct rhythm and groove give “Under Pressure” some serious attitude, and the line has even made its way into other songs such as “Ice Ice Baby.”
-The simplicity of the bass lick makes this is a great beginner bass song, but it’s fun to play for all levels.
+You probably already have this bass lick stuck in your head!
+The simplicity of it makes this is a great beginner bass song, but it’s fun to play for all levels.
 Though originally played with a pick, you can play this one with your fingers, too.

 Red Hot Chili Peppers – “Give It Away Now”